Arlanthir/notes/languages/Python.md

 class MyClass:
     """A simple example class"""
     i = 12345  # class variable shared by all instances

+    @staticmethod  # optional, to also allow calling this method in the instance, e.g. x.stm() def stm():     # static method, called with MyClass.stm() return 'ola'

     def __init__(self, j):
         self.j = j  # instance variable unique to each instance